DuncanWilliamGibbons/tensile-analyzer/README.md

 ```
 After installing these prerequisites, the tensile_analyzer_XXX.py (where XXX is the relevant version of the program) file can be run in your IDE of choice, and the GUI will appear.

-## Data File Format
+## Data Format
 Data files exported from the UTM testing software can be imported into the Tensile Analyzer program in the following formats:
 - CSV (.csv)
 - XLSM (.xlsm)
 - TXT (.txt)

 The data file must be formatted to contain data for columns in the format and associated metric units defined below.
+The columns for recording the final post-fracture cross-sectional geometry of the tested specimen are optional.
+If these columns are blank, the program won't calculate elongation after fracture or reduction of area accordingly.

 ### Circular cross-section specimens
 | Time (s) | Extension (mm)	| Load (kN)	| Strain (mm/mm)	| Original Length (mm)	| Original Diameter (mm)	| Final Length (mm)	| Final Diameter (mm) |